Lipper U.S. Weekly FundFlows Insight Report: Funds Record Net Positive Flows As All Asset Groups Contribute

 ETFs

 ETFs took in net new money of slightly more than $10.0 billion for a fourth consecutive weekly increase.
 The net inflows into ETFs were paced by equity ETFs (+$7.5 billion), while taxable bond ETFs and muni debt ETFs contributed $2.4 billion and $144 million, respectively, to the total net inflows.
-For equity ETFs, the two largest individual net positive flows belonged to broad market U.S. equity products SPDR S&P 500 ETF (SPY)and iShares Core S&P Total U.S. Stock Market ETF (ITOT), which took in $2.0 billion and $1.1 billion, respectively.
-For taxable bond ETFs, the most significant net inflows belonged to iShares 7-10 Year Treasury Bond ETF (IEF,+$824 million) and iShares iBoxx $ High Yield Corporate Bond ETF (HYG,+$573 million).
+For equity ETFs, the two largest individual net positive flows belonged to broad market U.S. equity products SPDR S&P 500 Trust ETF (NYSEARCA:SPY) and iShares Core S&P Total U.S. Stock Market ETF (NYSEARCA:ITOT), which took in $2.0 billion and $1.1 billion, respectively.
+For taxable bond ETFs, the most significant net inflows belonged to iShares 7-10 Year Treasury Bond ETF (NYSEARCA:IEF), +$824 million) and iShares iBoxx $ High Yield Corporate Bond ETF (NYSEARCA:HYG), +$573 million).

 Equity Mutual Funds